 Induction forging is a process in which an induction heating system preheats metals and presses them into shape using a hammer or press.
-The applications for induction forging vary greatly, but before you get started, it's helpful to have a good understanding of the process.
-Here's part one of our beginner's guide to induction forging.
+The applications for induction forging vary greatly, but before you get started assessing your applications, it's helpful to have a good understanding of the process.
+So, let's get started.

 Principal Process First, it's important to understand that induction heating is a non-contact process that uses the main principles of electromagnetic induction in order to effectively produce heat.
 Electric current can flow through a material when it is placed in a strong alternative magnetic field; this causes Joule heating.
 With magnetic materials, the excess heat is generated below the Curie Point -- the Curie point is the temperature at which certain magnetic materials undergo a sharp change in their magnetic properties.
 The Curie point of iron, for example, is 1,418 degrees Fahrenheit (770 degrees Celsius).

 The depth of the generated current is determined by both the frequency of the alternating field as well as the material's permeability.
 Materials with high permeability (100–500) are easier to heat via induction heating.
 Iron and its alloys respond well to induction heating due to their ferromagnetic nature.